Selecting a Monitor

 de Dave W6DE

-Selecting and setting up Monitors for use with DXLab requires tradeoffs between cost, resolution and size.
+Selecting and setting up Computer Monitors for your Amateur Radio operation requires tradeoffs between 1-cost, 2-resolution and 3-size.
 You can optimize for any two.
-But for old eyes you will inevitably need high resolution (pixel size) and a larger screen size—which means the cost will be higher.
+But for detail work you will inevitably need 2-high resolution (pixel size) and a 3-larger screen size—which means the 1-cost will be higher.

 How do you decide what will work best for you?
 First you need to decide what resolution you can read on a monitor.

 Resolution starts with the pixel size on the monitor.
 A pixel is a dot of color on your monitor.
 A ‘standard’ monitor now-a-days is an HDMI monitor and it has a resolution of 1920 x 1080 lines, that is 1920 horizontal dots per line across and 1080 vertical dots per line up and down on the monitor.
 Notice that a resolution specification is in line/pixel quantity, not physical size!
 For the same resolution (lines) pixel size is determined by the physical size of the monitor.
 So if you buy a big HDMI monitor you get bigger (easier to read) pixels and buying a small HDMI monitor you will get smaller (harder to read) pixels.

 Pixel density or how many pixels/lines per inch do you need?
 Referred to as Pixel Pitch, at an arm’s length I can see and read 0.233mm pixel density.
 One of my good friends needs 0.274mm pixel density.
 My recommendation is to visit a Computer Store and look at computer setups with monitors where you can right click the desk top and request the “Screen resolution” and not only know what you are looking at but see what small print looks like on that monitor.